kjac/FormEditor/Tutorials/Poll.md

 - Remove the two column row layout - we only want a single column for the polls.
 - Create a field type group containing the field types *Heading*, *Text paragraph*, *Radio button group* and *Submit button*.
 ![Set up the field type group](img/Poll/field type group.png)
+- Disable the *Validation* and *Emails* tabs - we don't need them for polls, so the editors don't need to be concerned with them.
 - Check *Don't use validation* - cross field validation makes no sense for polls, so the editors don't need to be concerned with it.
 - Check *Use form statistics* so we can generate a bar chart of the poll results.